cycleg/far-gvfs/README.md

 specified.
 Instead of storing the password, you can request it each time prior to mounting the resource.
 During the connection, the user can make a request with a choice of options for further action.
 The wording of the request and options depends on the protocol used.
-The add-on presents them in the form they receive from GVFS.
+The plugin presents them in the form they receive from GVFS.
 Similarly, if any errors occur, a message is sent to the GVFS.
 If the mount operation completes successfully, the GVFS panel will then switch to the newly-connected resource.
 Connected resources are marked